 1. Your Bank

-Every so often, usually about once a month, I buy a roll of quarters from my bank.
+I buy a roll from my bank about once a month.
 I stash a few dollars’ worth in my purse and put the rest with the money we use to pay our children their allowance.

 Banks are the best place to get change, as long as you have an account.
 If you don’t, they may not sell you quarters.
 Try a few banks in your neighborhood.